makerdao/community/governance/polls/Approve New TUSD Implementation - September 14, 2020.md

 ## Next Steps

-If this poll ends with a 'Yes' majority, there will be an Executive Vote on Friday, September 18 asking MKR token holders if they support or reject the change proposed by this Governance Poll.
+If this poll ends with a 'Yes' majority, this change will be included in the Executive Vote on Friday, September 18.

 If this poll ends with a 'No' majority, the TUSD collateral type will remain in its current state.